KnowageLabs/Knowage-Documentation/functionalities-guide/basic-data-access/index.rst

 Just few steps before saving the dataset:

 -  Check the data preview in order to verify the accuracy of your data;
--  enable or disable the persistance of dataset.
+-  enable or disable the persistence of dataset.
 Thanks to this functionality the server creates a snapshot of the extracted data in order to avoid to reload the dataset each time that the user revokes it;
 -  finally, name and save the dataset as shown below.

 .. figure:: media/image1314.png